dbcollection/dbcollection-matlab/README.md

 This package requires:

 - dbcollection (Python).
-- Matlab >= 2014a
+- Matlab >= 2014a or octave >= 4.0.0
 - [JSONlab](https://github.com/fangq/jsonlab)

-> Note: This code may work on other previous versions of Matlab but, since it was developed and tested only on Matlab 2014a, I cannot provide any garantees concerning older version compatabilities.
+> Note: This code may work on other previous versions of Matlab but, since it was developed and tested only on Matlab 2014a and octave >= 4.0.0, I cannot provide any garantees concerning older version compatabilities.

 ### Installation